MicrosoftDocs/powerquery-docs/powerquery-docs/providing-user-documentation.md

 ### Prerequisites

-If your custom connector requires that other applications be installed on the system running your connector or requires that a set up procedure be performed before using your custom connector, you must include a Prerequisites section that describes these installation and set up procedures.
+If your custom connector requires that other applications be installed on the system running your connector or requires that a set-up procedure be done before using your custom connector, you must include a Prerequisites section that describes these installation and set-up procedures.
 This section will also include any information about setting up various versions of your connector (if applicable).

 ### Capabilities supported

 This section should contain a list of the capabilities supported by your custom connector.
-These capabilities are usually a bulleted list that designates whether the connector supports Import and DirectQuery modes, and also any advanced options that are available in the initial dialog box that appears after the user selects your connector in **Get data**.
+These capabilities are usually a bulleted list that indicates if the connector supports Import and DirectQuery modes, and also any advanced options that are available in the initial dialog box that appears after the user selects your connector in **Get data**.

 ### Connection instructions

 This section contains the procedures required to connect to data.
 If your custom connector is only used in Power Query Desktop, only one procedure is required.
 However, if your custom connector is used on both Power Query Desktop and Power Query Online, you must supply a separate procedure in separate sections for each instance.
-That is, if your custom connector is only used by Power Query Desktop, you'll have one procedure starting with a second order heading and a single step by step procedure.
-If your custom connector is used by both Power Query Desktop and Power Query Online, you'll have two procedures, each starting with a second order heading, containing a separate step by step procedure under each heading.
+That is, if your custom connector is only used by Power Query Desktop, you'll have one procedure starting with a second order heading and a single step-by-step procedure.
+If your custom connector is used by both Power Query Desktop and Power Query Online, you'll have two procedures.
+Each procedure starts with a second order heading, and contains a separate step-by-step procedure under each heading.

 The procedure is made up of a numbered list that includes each step required to fill in the information needed to provide a normal connection (not requiring advance options) to the data.